 These common Monstera problems are easily curable with just a few pointers!
 I am excited to share some of my Monstera care tips based on the questions I receive from my Instagram community of followers.
-Let’s keep your Monstera alive and thriving!
+So let’s keep your Monstera alive and thriving!

 My Solutions to 6 Common Monstera Houseplant Problems

 1) Help!
-My Monstera Leaves are Turning Yellow
+Why Are My Monstera Leaves Turning Yellow?

 Leaf discoloration is one of the most common monstera problems, but you can do some simple things to prevent this from happening.

 Yellowing Monstera leaves can be a sign of overwatering.
-Before giving your Monstera a drink, check to make sure it needs water by sticking your finger a few inches down into the soil.
+Before giving your Monstera a drink, check to ensure it needs water by sticking your finger a few inches down into the soil.
 If it feels dry, give it some water.

 Yellow leaves can also indicate that your Monstera needs to be fertilized.
 I recommend only fertilizing your plant during the Spring or Summer.

 2) Help!
-My Monstera Leaves are Turning Black
+Why Are My Monstera Leaves, Turning Black?

 3) Help!
-My Monstera Leaves Have Black Splotches with Yellow Rings
+Why Do My Monstera Leaves Have Black Splotches with Yellow Rings?

 4) Help!
-My Monstera Leaves Have Black and Brown Spots
+Why Do My Monstera Leaves Have Black and Brown Spots?

 5) Help!
-My Monstera Leaves Are Not Splitting
+Why Aer My Monstera Leaves Not Splitting?

 I have another article about monstera splits HERE 🙂